 Early Exercise: This type of exercise right applies to American options only.
 But please note that, Tiger Brokers does not support the right party's (the buyer) early exercise of American option.
 However, the duty party of the option, i.e. the seller, may be required to settle the underlying asset if the contract is exercised early by the right party, i.e. the buyer.

 Can option contracts be closed at any time before the expiration date?

 Options purchased prior to the expiration date, no matter long position or short position, can be closed at any time during the trading session prior to the expiration date at market price.

 On an expiration date of an option contract, how can the in-the-money option contract be settled if no action is taken?

 Automatic exercise will occur for the account that option contract is expiring at a price $0.01 or more in-the-money at expiration.
-However, if a customer's account has insufficient margin to exercise the right then the contract will be closed at a market price.
+However, if a customer's account has insufficient funds to exercise the right, the contract will be liquidated at a market price two hours before the regular trading hours closed.
 If due to the reasons, such as illiquidity of the market, or other uncertain issues, resulting in the option contract cannot be closed immediately.
 Tiger Brokers reserves right to inform its executing broker to render your option contract void, which means you will loss full value of the contract.